akamalas5/Building-Knowledge-Graph-for-Digital-Thread/README.md

         4. neuralcoref

-For the coreference resolution our model uses neuralcoref which works only with python3.7.
+Limiration: The coreference resolution our model (neuralcoref) which works only with python3.7.
+So used python3.7 and the compatible Spacy (2.1.0) for this.
+Giving below the setup setps for running the neuralcoref moudle.
+The soruce code ( neural_coref.ipynb) as well provides the details of setup.
+For the details and  latest dependecies please refer to the  source https://spacy.io/universe/project/neuralcoref

         1. !apt-get install python3.7